• COVID-19

 - Diarrhea

-How is it spread?
+How does it spread?

 Human coronaviruses most commonly spread from an infected person to others through: